Keto and Kidney Pain

 Keto kidney pain has been an issue of debate among those in favor of losing weight the healthy way and those who are skeptical about consuming more fats.

-Often any effect on the kidney function gives the keto diet a bad rep. However, it can also occur due to other causes, including kidney infection, kidney stones, bleeding of the kidney, or urinary tract infection.
+Often any effect on kidney function gives the keto diet a bad rep. However, it can also occur due to other causes, including kidney infection, kidney stones, bleeding of the kidney, or urinary tract infection.

 Moreover, one should always connect with a medical professional before undergoing any diet to rule out the risk of the food affecting kidney function.